 A funeral bond is another way you can help meet the costs of your funeral.
 Funeral bonds are like an investment that can only be withdrawn after your death.
 You can invest in a bond either directly through an investment company or from a funeral director.

 The bond you pay is an investment towards the cost of your funeral, but doesn’t guarantee against rising funeral prices, so it may need to be topped up by your family.
 If you need, you can usually pay for the funeral bond in instalments, but make sure you understand all the costs – read the bond's prospectus carefully before you make a decision.
-The good news is that money invested in a funeral bond is not subject to the asset or income test for the Age Pension.
+The good news is that money invested in a funeral bond is not subject to the asset or income test for the Age Pension if certain conditions are met.

 Read more about Funeral Insurance from Insuranceline or call us on 13 77 87 and we’ll be happy to answer all of your questions.